Berserkyng/blackboxai-1745762102474/ai-character-generator/README.md

 # AI Character Generator

 This project is a simple AI Character Generator with image generation UI.
-It includes a frontend built with Tailwind CSS and a backend Node.js server simulating AI character and image generation APIs.
+It includes a frontend built with Tailwind CSS and a backend Node.js server integrating OpenAI's GPT-4 for text generation and DALL·E for image generation.

 ## Prerequisites